minhthanhdang/VCT-Manager/README.md

   - The Agent response includes players' IDs, so that we can display the portfolios at the front-end.
 The portfolios' data (summarized) is stored on the server.
   - The chart data is process from summarized data in run-time with javascript.
 This helps reduce storage but increase loading time.
 I should have pre-processed it but time didn't allow, as chart data must be formatted based on UI framework specification (so it's easier to transform data in Javascript)

+  - The ID display problem in the video is highly mitigated in the newest version.
+Please test the app for result.

  ## Data notes
  ### Valorant Tournaments Regions & Tiers